 NOTE: As regards Build 210829, 210301, 210211 and 210904 you can log in to Kodi directly from LightDM.
 Watch this screenshot.

 Log in as root (super admin)

-Build 210205: If you for some reason want to run RaspEX as root you can do so.
-Just log out from LXDE and in again as “other” from LightDM‘s login screen.
+If you for some reason want to run RaspEX as root you can do so.
+Just log out from LXQt/LXDE and in again as “other” from LightDM‘s login screen.
 Log in as root with password root.
 NOTE: You cannot run Kodi as root.
 And you can also not run Chromium as root.
-I have therefore installed Firefox (and uninstalled Chromium) so you’ll have a Browser while logged in as root.
-Build 210211 and 210208: You can’t log in from SDDM as root.
+I have therefore installed Firefox and uninstalled Chromium so you’ll have a Browser while logged in as root.
+NOTE: In Build 210829 I’ve kept Chromium.
+It is needed when creating an Authentication key for Netflix.
+Build 210211: You can’t log in from LightDM as root.
 You can, however, log in to the LXQt Desktop as root if you press the keys Ctrl Alt F1 (or F2) simultaneously.
 You will then go into console mode (text-mode).
 Log in as root with password root and run the command startx.

 pi/raspberry and root/root